angelabaltes/angelabaltes.github.io/_pages/about.md

 I am truly passionate and curious about all things data, and spend my time studying and tinkering with datasets I find interesting.
 My [portfolio](portfolio.html) is filled with projects completed on my own time.
 My goal as a professional is to provide valuable information that will help others.

-Please feel to look around and reach out to me.
+Please feel to look around and reach out to me!